Lionsberg/lionsberg-wiki/Mondragon Overview.md

 [[Arizmendi]] believed that education, along with meaningful work, were the core elements that transformed human beings.

-In Mondragon, [[Sirimiri]] is a [[Word Tool]] they use to point to a light little rain. [[Arizmendi]] used this as a metaphor for teaching, and would give little [[20 Minute Talk Every Day]].
+In Mondragon, [[Sirimiri]] is a [[Word Tool]] they use to point to a light little rain. [[Arizmendi]] used this as a metaphor for teaching, and would give little [[Fireside Chats]].
 A little rain, a little enlightenment at a time, recognizing that the seeds of Wisdom and Knowledge take many years to grow.

 - Meta Skills - training series
 	- Future proofing through meta skills training